Visit Colmar, one of Alsace’s most beautiful towns

 Discover Colmar’sin Colmar

-Romantic, colorful and legendary – these are words that aptly describe the city of Colmar.
-The ” Little Venice ” district has a real charm about it, with its canals and colorful half-timbered houses lining the river.
+Romantic, colorful and legendary – these are just some of the words that describe Colmar.
+The ” Little Venice ” district is extremely charming, with its canals and colorful half-timbered houses lining the river.
 Boat trips allow you to explore this jewel of Colmar.

 The Quai de la Poissonnerie, a former fishermen’s quarter, also boasts typical Alsatian architecture.
-At every turn, the town’s architecture catches the eye.
+At every turn, the city’s architecture catches the eye.
 Admire the Dominican church and the Gothic collegiate church of Saint-Martin.
-You’ll also see numerous sites in tribute to Colmar-born Auguste Bartholdi, creator of the Statue of Liberty, among other works.
-A museum dedicated to this artist has been set up in his birthplace on rue des Marchands.
+You’ll also see a number of sites paying tribute to Colmar-born Auguste Bartholdi, creator of the Statue of Liberty, among other works.
+A museum dedicated to the artist has been set up in his birthplace on rue des Marchands.

-And don’t miss the Pfister house at no. 11 in the same street.
+And don’t miss the Pfister house at no. 11 on the same street.
 Built in 1537, it is a fine example of Renaissance architecture in Colmar.
-Another of the town’s curiosities is the Maison des Têtes in the rue des Têtes.
+Another of the town’s curiosities is the Maison des Têtes in the street of the same name.
 The façade of this historic monument is adorned with 106 grotesque heads or masks.

 Finally, discover Colmar’s covered market.
 This authentic venue features local Alsatian products (wines, cheeses, cookies, etc.) and gourmet specialties such as flammekueche, kouglof and sauerkraut.